francawinter/articles/react-2/react-2.md

 };
 ```

-The `Post` component itself doesn't know which children will be passed.
+The `Post` component itself ist "stupid" and doesn't know which children will be passed.
 This is a simple example, but if your components contain a lot of logic / JSX, this is a way to separate concerns.

 ![alt text](./assets/react-children-04.png)

+You can find the finished example on [CodeSandbox here](https://codesandbox.io/s/advanced-u1wmo?file=/src/Post/Post.js).
+Feel free to fork and play with it!

 ---